Research Policy Handbook

 Now in Policy Details

-Provides comprehensive information about the organization, scope, authority and responsibilities associated with Stanford University's program for the protection of human research subjects.
+Provides comprehensive information about the organization, scope, authority and responsibilities associated with Stanford University's program for the protection of human research participants.

 1. Introduction